 There are various causes of varicose veins but the main ones are weak valves and vein walls.

-Apart from the weakened valves and vein walls, there are other risk factors that contribute to varicose veins.
+Apart from the weakened valves and vein walls, there are other risk factors that contribute to exactly what causes varicose veins.
 These include:

-Pregnancy – Most women develop varicose veins during pregnancy because of three main reasons.
-The first reason is the increased weight due to the developing baby which puts more pressure to the veins located at the legs.
-Secondly, the influx of blood to support the baby witnessed during this period exerts pressure on the valves hence weakening them.
-The third reason is the increased hormonal levels that cause the muscular walls of the veins to relax thus increasing the risk of varicose veins.
+Most women develop varicose veins during pregnancy because of three main reasons.
+The first reason is because of the increased weight due to the developing baby.
+This puts more pressure to the veins located at the legs.
+Secondly, it’s because of the influx of blood required to support the baby during this period.
+Again, this exerts pressure on the valves hence weakening them.
+The third reason is because of the increased hormonal levels that cause the muscular walls of the veins to relax therefore increasing the risk of varicose veins.